The Daily Halacha Moment - The Mitzvah of Matanot La’evyonim 🤝💵

 Answer:

-The Gemara (Megillah 7a) writes one is obligated to give a gift to each of two poor people on Purim day.
-This is codified as Halacha by the Rambam, Tur/Shulchan Aruch (694:1).
+The Gemara (Megillah 7a) states that one is obligated to give a gift to at least two poor individuals on Purim day.
+This requirement is codified as Halacha by the Rambam, Tur, and Shulchan Aruch (694:1).
 [1]

-Matanot la’evyonim must be given during the day, preferably after the Megillah reading.
-If one gave it at night, he must give it again during the day.
+The mitzvah of Matanot La’Evyonim must be fulfilled during the daytime, preferably after the Megillah reading.
+If one mistakenly gave the gifts at night, they do not count, and he must give again during the day.
 [2]

-One may fulfill his obligation by giving the matanot la’evyonim to a poor person or someone else collecting money for a poor person before Purim day, and stipulating that the recipient should not take legal possession of the gift until Purim day.
+One may also fulfill this obligation by giving money or food to a poor person or to someone collecting funds on behalf of the poor before Purim day, as long as it is explicitly stipulated that the recipient does not take legal possession of the gift until Purim day itself.
 [3]

 Sources: